mmorgan00/ProjectBulldog/README.md

 - I do not have a concrete plan on what is going to be added.
 - One of the benefits that I am hoping to get out of rolling my own tech is a relatively lightweight tech stack, and only creating what I need.

+#### Structure
+- Presently, the project contains an 'engine', 'lib', and 'shaders' directory.
+Engine contains my source code, lib contains all third party libraries that are in use or planned for use, and shaders will contain shader code for rendering
+- At some point, there will be a separate game files directory, for scripting, map data, and so on.
+I will likely keep the source of this private to some capacity, but keep an uploaded build of anything playable.
+I do intend to try and sell the game and having public source slightly defeats that purpose